mihaliskavousanakis/PINNs-for-DAEs/README.md

 * `N_p(tau)`   — approximates the time-dependent symmetry parameters (wave speed and/or scaling rates).

 Training uses MATLAB's `dlnetwork` / `dlarray` automatic-differentiation framework with the L-BFGS optimizer (`lbfgsupdate`).

+## Highlights

+⚡ Physics-Informed Neural Networks in dynamically rescaled coordinates for solving symmetry-driven PDE dynamics

+🧠 Reformulation of PDEs into index-2 differential-algebraic equations (DAEs) through moving-frame and dynamic renormalization techniques

+🌊 Simultaneous learning of the solution profile and the symmetry evolution (translations, scalings, and blow-up rates) using two coupled neural networks

+🎯 Accurate treatment of traveling waves, self-similar solutions, and steady-state blow-up dynamics within a unified PINN framework

+📈 Demonstrated across challenging nonlinear PDEs, including Nagumo, Burgers, porous-medium, diffusion, and generalized KdV equations

+🔍 Enables both forward simulations and inverse parameter inference directly in symmetry-adapted coordinates

+🔬 Includes comparisons with vanilla PINNs and classical finite-difference / finite-element baselines

+💻 Fully reproducible MATLAB implementation with all case studies, pretrained models, and scripts used to generate the figures from the paper

+## Abstract of the paper
+We address a computational framework that integrates symmetry reduction into Physics-Informed Neural Networks (PINNs) for analyzing symmetry-driven dynamics in nonlinear partial differential equations (PDEs).
+Using an auxiliary network to learn time-dependent transformations, we render the symmetry-invariant solutions stationary or slowly varying in rescaled coordinates while simultaneously inferring the symmetry parameters (e.g., wave speed, scaling rates).
+This yields a modified evolution equation coupled with algebraic constraints on symmetry parameters, producing index-2 differential-algebraic equation (DAE) systems.
+While conventional standard PDE/ODE solvers struggle or even fail with such high-index DAEs, we employ PINNs as an alternative approach that naturally unifies PDE residuals and algebraic constraints in a single loss function.
+This allows simultaneous inference of the invariant solutions and the transformation properties without large domains, mesh adaptivity, or front tracking.
+Beyond forward simulation, our framework also enables robust parameter inference from sparse, spatially offset data where vanilla PINNs fail.
+Our numerical demonstrations include, among others, the {2D} porous medium, {the generalized Korteweg-de Vries} and Burgers PDE, showcasing our proposed approach as a powerful tool {for the solution of both the forward and inverse problems} for index-2 DAEs arising in nonlinear wave and scaling dynamics.

 ## Computational Environment